akai7000/clmx/README.md

 MX>
 ```

-To create a matrix you can pass a list as initial-contents argument to create-matrix function:
+To create a matrix you can pass a LIST as _initial-contents_ argument to `create-matrix` function:
 ```lisp
 MX> (create-matrix :initial-contents '((1 2 3) (4 5 6) (7 8 9)))
 #<CLMX::MATRIX SIZE: (3 3)>